Bartleonid/reinvented/README.md

 ## Acknowledgments

-* Thanks to Perry Preston, Retail Reinvented and TechRozum QA team for the cooperation
+* Thanks to the QA team for the cooperation